 - Fitted a pacemaker or catheter that may irritate the blood vessel.

-On identification of vein inflammation, the patient should book an appointment with a doctor.
+On identification of inflammation of the vein, the patient should book an appointment with a doctor.
 Superficial vein inflammation can be easily diagnosed through preliminary examination.
 However, when the pain and swelling are deep inside the tissues, the imaging method is used to diagnose the condition.
-Once the diagnosis of vein inflammation is confirmed, the doctor will look for the cause.
+Once the diagnosis of inflammation of the vein is confirmed, the doctor will look for the cause.
 This would help him in effectively managing the condition.
 For smaller veins, a dye is injected and the X-ray is done.

 The doctor should also analyze if phlebitis accompanies any clot formation.
 This can be done with a D-dimer blood test which is used to identify the presence of clot in blood.

-What Are The Treatment Options For Vein Inflammation?
+What Are The Treatment Options For Inflammtion In Vein?

-Various treatment options are available for phlebitis.
+Various treatment options are available for phlebitis or inflammation of vein.
 Treatment is directed to reduce the symptoms of phlebitis and to cure the underlying condition.
 Following are the treatment for phlebitis:

 - To improve blood flow and provide relief from pain and swelling, patients are advised to wear compression stockings.